The SMCS Book Fund is intended to support students experiencing financial hardship to purchase essential academic texts for their course.

 Society Representatives – Steven Spencer and Timothy Hughes.

 Following a meeting of this committee, successful applicants will be informed and arrangements made for the payment of awards.
 This will be via cheques issued by the College Finance Office.
+We aim to inform applicants by Monday 5th November.

 Please note that the decision of the Committee is final and there is no right of appeal.

-Remember, there are limited funds and despite our desire to fund every application we have to select only a proportion of applicants to receive awards.
+Remember, there are limited funds and despite our desire to fund every application, we have to select only a proportion of applicants to receive awards.
 Therefore, the quality of your application is important.
 Pay particular attention to explaining how the books will enhance your ability to study your chosen course(s) and do mention any circumstances which give rise to financial hardship.
 It is also essential that you use a level of English that is commensurate with academic standards.